SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Experiments and Evaluation

-First, we observe that the results for Level A are improved only for the FastText model.
-At this level, we find that the BERT model already achieved high performance as the supervised training dataset is larger.
-As a result, including more semi-supervised data did not improve the model's performance.
-On the other hand, the FastText model, which had the worst performance at this level, managed to improve its accuracy with a large margin when given \olidweak along with the supervised training set.
-Our findings are also in line with the study of ~\citet{longstaff2010improving}, who observed that democratic co-training performed well when the initial classifier’s accuracy was low.
+We can see that for Level A, when training with \olid{}+\olidweak{}, the results improve for FastText, which is a weak model (see also Table~\ref{tab:ensemble}).
+However, for BERT, which already performs very strongly when fine-tuned with \olid{} only, there is not much difference when \olidweak{} is added; in fact, there is even a small degradation in performance.
+These results are in line with findings in previous work \cite{longstaff2010improving}, where it was observed that democratic co-training performs better when the initial classifier accuracy is low.

-For Level B, the \olid training dataset is smaller, and the task is more complex.
-We observe that including \olidweak yields performance improvements for both models.
-We achieve a modest improvement for BERT and a large margin of improvement of 0.121 points for FastText.
+For Level B, the \olid{} training dataset is smaller, and the task is more complex.
+Thus, there is more benefit in adding \olidweak{}, which yields sizable improvements for both BERT and FastText.
+Yet, as FastText is a much weaker model (in fact, performing the same as the majority class baseline when trained on \olid{} only), the absolute gain for it is much larger than for BERT: 12.1 vs. 4.2 macro-F1 points absolute.

-Finally, in Level C, the supervised \olid dataset is even smaller and the complexity of the subtask is more pronounced, particularly due to three possible labels.
-Interestingly, including \olidweak in the FastText model does not yield better results.
-This might be due to the fact the model already achieves performance on par with the BERT model, and as already stated, democratic co-training performs well when the initial classifier’s accuracy is low.
-On the other hand, the \olidweak data helps the BERT model and by a large margin of 0.054 points absolute.
+Finally, for Level C, the manually annotated \olid{} dataset is even smaller, and the number of classes increases from two to three.
+As a result, BERT benefits from adding the \olidweak{} data by a large margin of 5.4 macro-F1 points absolute.
+However, using \olidweak{} for FastText does not help.
+This might be due to FastText already achieving high performance when trained with \olid{} only (see Table~\ref{tab:ensemble}), which is on par with that of BERT, while democratic co-training performs well when the initial classifier's performance is low.